RutujaLattimarde/RutujaLattimarde/README.md

 Hi there, I'm Rutuja
 </h3>

-# I'm a Student, Developer, and Learner!!
+<h4>👩‍🎓 I'm a Student, Developer, and Learner!! </h4>

- 👩‍🎓 I’m a B.Tech, Computer Science Engineering student, interested in New Tech, Frontend Development, Java and Python. <br/> Willing to learn and explore new technologies and apply them in the various projects that could help to solve real life problems.
+ <p> 🎓 I’m a B.Tech, Computer Science Engineering student, <br/> interested in Web Development, Mobile application Development, Java and Python. <br/> Willing to learn and explore new technologies and apply them in the various projects that could help to solve real life problems. </p>

-# 🛠️ My favorite tools
+<h4> 🛠️ Langauges and Tools </h4>

 <p>
     <a href="#"><img alt="Java" src="https://img.shields.io/badge/Java%20-%2314354C.svg?logo=java&logoColor=orange"></a>